clausfod/gulp-release/README.md

 This is useful if your project calls the plugin more than once, e.g. because you are releasing both a Bower component and an application.

 If `bumpVersion` is not specified, it will default to `false` for pre-releases and `true` for releases.
+If `debug` is not specified, it will default to `false` for both pre-releases and for releases.
+By settings `debug` to true, stdout from git cmd calls will be printed to the console.